ELIXIR-IIB-training/SysBiol2015/allegra_via/tutorial_on_protein_docking.md

 ---
 layout: topic
 title: Protein-protein interaction prediction using docking
-author: Allegra Via and Domenico Raimondo
+author: Allegra Via
+based on: a practical from Domenico Raimondo
 minutes: 60 (excluding ClusPro run)
 ClusPro run: up to a few hours
 ---
-Unless you can organise your teaching with a long break between the ClusPro job submission and the analysis of results, I strongly suggest you generate the solutions in advance and provide them to the students (showing them how they can download them).
+Unless you can organise your teaching with a long break between the ClusPro job submission and the analysis of results, I strongly suggest you generate the solutions in advance and provide them to the students.
-In order to use ClusPro, you need to have an account.
-Since it might take some time to get one, it would be better to generate them on the machines where the students are going to run ClusPro in advance.
-In any case, the procedure to request an account is described in this tutorial.
+In order to use ClusPro, you can generate an account (advised).
+However, you can also run a job without being registered.
+The procedure to request an account is described in this tutorial.
 ---

 ------------